COSC3020/augmenting-path-KobeLimon21/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst case complexity would be  $\Theta$ (V+E) as this would be a connected graph being that it would iterate through each edge and node once.

 Sources: